h-arry-smith/crab-8/README.md

   <PATH>  Path to the chip-8 rom that you want to run

 Options:
-  -d, --debug    Display debug output when running a chip-8 rom -f, --fg <FG>  Set the color in hex (e.g #FF0000) for pixels that are on -b, --bg <BG>  Set the color in hex (e.g #00FF00) for pixels that are off -h, --help     Print help information
+  -d, --debug     Display debug output when running a chip-8 rom -f, --fg <FG>   Set the color in hex (e.g #FF0000) for pixels that are on -b, --bg <BG>   Set the color in hex (e.g #00FF00) for pixels that are off -e, --eti-mode  Start the emulator in ETI 660 Mode -h, --help      Print help information
   -V, --version   Print version information
 ```

 ## Keyboard